AlexDuna/Handwritten_Digit_Recognition_NN/README.md

-# Handwritten Digit Recognition using Neural Networks in Ptyhon.
+# Handwritten Digit Recognition using Neural Networks in PyTorch.